blissjaspis/education/private-docker-registry.md

     # Add Komodo config here as well...
     ```

+    **Note:** If you're not using Komodo, remove the Komodo upstream and server blocks from this file.

 5.  **Set up Registry Authentication:**
     Create the password file inside the `nginx` directory.
     ```bash